AlibabaCloudDocs/ros/intl.zh-CN/资源类型/POLARDB/ALIYUN::POLARDB::DBCluster.md

       Note

       This parameter takes effect only when the DBType parameter is set to MySQL, the DBVersion parameter is set to 5.6, and the CreationOption parameter is set to CloneFromRDS or CloneFromPolarDB.

-      If the CreationOption parameter is set to CloneFromRDS, the value of this parameter must be LATEST.
+      If the CreationOption parameter is set to CloneFromRDS, the value of this parameter must be LATEST.'
-    Default: LATEST
-  GDNId:
     Type: String
-    Description: >-
-      The ID of the Global Database Network (GDN).

-      Note: This parameter is required when the CreationOption is CreateGdnStandby.
-  ResourceGroupId:
+  ClusterNetworkType:
+    AllowedValues:
+    - VPC
+    Default: VPC
+    Description: 'The network type of the cluster.
+Currently, only VPC is supported.
+      Default value: VPC.'
     Type: String
-    Description: The ID of the resource group.
-  BackupRetentionPolicyOnClusterDeletion:
+  CreationCategory:
+    Description: Cluster series.
+The value could be Normal (standard version).
     Type: String
-    Description: >-
-      The backup set retention policy when deleting a cluster, the value range is as follows:

-      ALL: Keep all backups permanently.

-      LATEST: Permanently keep the last backup (automatic backup before deletion).

-      NONE: The backup set is not retained when the cluster is deleted.

-      When creating a cluster, the default value is NONE, that is, the backup set is not retained when the cluster is deleted.

-      Note: This parameter takes effect only when the value of DBType is MySQL.
+  CreationOption:
     AllowedValues:
+    - CloneFromPolarDB
+    - CloneFromRDS
-      - ALL
+    - MigrationFromRDS
-      - LATEST
+    - Normal
-      - NONE
+    - CreateGdnStandby
-  SourceResourceId:
+    Default: Normal
+    Description: 'The method for creating an ApsaraDB for POLARDB cluster.
+Valid values:

+      Normal: creates an ApsaraDB for POLARDB cluster.

+      CloneFromPolarDB: clones data from an existing ApsaraDB for POLARDB cluster to a new ApsaraDB for POLARDB cluster.

+      CloneFromRDS: clones data from an existing ApsaraDB for RDS instance to a new ApsaraDB

+      for POLARDB cluster.

+      MigrationFromRDS: migrates data from an existing ApsaraDB for RDS instance to a new ApsaraDB for POLARDB cluster.
+The created ApsaraDB for POLARDB cluster is in read-only mode and has binary logs enabled by default.

+      CreateGdnStandby: Create a secondary cluster.

+      Default value: Normal.

+      Note:

+      When DBType is MySQL and DBVersion is 5.6, this parameter can be specified as CloneFromRDS or MigrationFromRDS.

+      When DBType is MySQL and DBVersion is 8.0, this parameter can be specified as CreateGdnStandby.'
     Type: String
-    Description: >-
+  DBClusterDescription:
+    Description: 'The description of the cluster.
+The description must comply with the following rules:

+      It must start with a Chinese character or an English letter.

+      It can contain Chinese and English characters, digits, underscores (_), and hyphens (-).

+      It cannot start with http:// or https://.

+      It must be 2 to 256 characters in length.'
+    MaxLength: 256
+    MinLength: 2
+    Type: String
+  DBClusterParameters:
+    Description: Modifies the parameters of a the PolarDB cluster.
+    Type: Json
+  DBNodeClass:
-      The ID of the source RDS instance or source POLARDB cluster.
+    Description: The node specifications of the cluster.
+For more information, see Specifications and pricing.

-      Note

-      This parameter takes effect only when the DBType parameter is set to MySQL and the DBVersion parameter is set to 5.6.

-      This parameter is required if the CreationOption parameter is not set to Normal.
+    Type: String
   DBType:
-    Type: String
-    Description: |-
-      Database type, value:
-      MySQL
-      PostgreSQL
-      Oracle
     AllowedValues:
     - MySQL
     - Oracle
     - PostgreSQL
+    Description: 'Database type, value:

+      MySQL

+      PostgreSQL

+      Oracle'
+    Type: String
   DBVersion:
-    Type: String
-    Description: |-
-      The version of the database.
+    Description: 'The version of the database.
 Valid values:

       MySQL: 5.6, 5.7 or 8.0

       PostgreSQL: 11

-      Oracle: 11
+      Oracle: 11'
-  ClusterNetworkType:
     Type: String
-    Description: >-
-      The network type of the cluster.
-Currently, only VPC is supported.
-Default
-      value: VPC.
-    AllowedValues:
-      - VPC
-    Default: VPC
-  SecurityIPList:
+  DefaultTimeZone:
+    Description: 'Set up a time zone (UTC), the value range is as follows:

+      System:  The default time zone is the same as the time zone where the region is located.
+This is default value.

+      Other pickable value range is from -12:00 to +13:00, for example, 00:00.

+      Note: This parameter takes effect only when DBType is MySQL.'
     Type: String
+  GDNId:
-    Description: The whitelist of the Apsara PolarDB cluster.
+    Description: 'The ID of the Global Database Network (GDN).

-  MaintainTime:
+      Note: This parameter is required when the CreationOption is CreateGdnStandby.'
     Type: String
-    Description: >-
-      The maintainable time of the cluster:

-      Format: HH: mmZ- HH: mmZ.

-      Example: 16:00Z-17:00Z, which means 0 to 1 (UTC+08:00) for routine
-      maintenance.
   LowerCaseTableNames:
-    Type: Number
-    Description: |-
-      Whether the table name is case sensitive, the value range is as follows:
-      1: Not case sensitive0: case sensitive
-      The default value is 1.
-      Note: This parameter takes effect only when the value of DBType is MySQL.
     AllowedValues:
     - 0
     - 1
-  AutoRenewPeriod:
+    Description: 'Whether the table name is case sensitive, the value range is as
+      follows:

+      1: Not case sensitive0: case sensitive

+      The default value is 1.

+      Note: This parameter takes effect only when the value of DBType is MySQL.'
     Type: Number
-    Description: >-
-      Set the cluster auto renewal time.
-Valid values: 1, 2, 3, 6, 12, 24, 36.
-      Default to 1.
+  MaintainTime:
+    Description: 'The maintainable time of the cluster:

+      Format: HH: mmZ- HH: mmZ.

+      Example: 16:00Z-17:00Z, which means 0 to 1 (UTC+08:00) for routine maintenance.'
+    Type: String
+  PayType:
     AllowedValues:
+    - Postpaid
+    - Prepaid
+    Description: 'The billing method of the cluster.
+Valid values:

+      Postpaid: pay-as-you-go

+      Prepaid: subscription'
+    Type: String
+  Period:
+    AllowedValues:
     - 1
     - 2
     - 3
+    - 4
+    - 5
     - 6
+    - 7
+    - 8
+    - 9
     - 12
     - 24
     - 36
-    Default: 1
-  TDEStatus:
+    Description: 'The subscription period of the cluster in month.
+Valid values: 1, 2, 3, 4, 5, 6, 7, 8, 9, 12, 24, 36.'
-    Type: Boolean
+    Type: Number
-    Description: >-
-      Specifies whether to enable Transparent Data Encryption (TDE).
-Valid
-      values:

-      true: enable TDE

-      false: disable TDE (default)

-      Note: The parameter takes effect only when DBType is PostgreSQL or Oracle.
-      You cannot disable TDE after it is enabled.
+  RenewalStatus:
     AllowedValues:
-      - 'True'
-      - 'true'
+    - AutoRenewal
-      - 'False'
+    - Normal
-      - 'false'
+    - NotRenewal
-  ZoneId:
-    Type: String
-    Description: >-
-      The zone ID of the cluster.
-You can call the DescribeRegions operation to query available zones.
-  VSwitchId:
-    Type: String
-    Description: The ID of the VSwitch to connect to.
-  RenewalStatus:
-    Type: String
-    Description: >-
+    Default: Normal
-      The auto renewal status of the cluster Valid values:
+    Description: 'The auto renewal status of the cluster Valid values:

       AutoRenewal: automatically renews the cluster.